chavarera/PythonScript/Basic/VariableAndDataTypes.md

 - Do not use reserve keyword name as variable name like list,int, str.

-### How to find out variable data type
+### How to find out variable data type :telescope:
 to find data type of already defined variable there is one default method called **type()**

-Example 1
+Example :one:
 ```python
 a=5
 print(type(a))
 #This will give result as int class
 ```
-Example 2
+Example :two:
 ```python
 txt="sample string"
 print(type(txt))
 #This will return string
 ```

-### Find out memory location I'd where variable are saved
+### Find out memory location  :earth_asia: I'd where variable are saved
 use python default method **Id()**

 ```python